david-alexander/api-proxy/README.md

 API Proxy is designed to be installed into a Kubernetes cluster using Skaffold.
 Other deployments may be possible, but are not currently officially supported.

 You will need a way of making your API credentials available to API Proxy.
-The Helm chart includes a parameter called `externalSecrets` that can be used to specify where to find this information.
-It is currently set up to work with the [HashiCorp Vault provider for Kubernetes External Secrets](https://external-secrets.io/provider-hashicorp-vault/).
-You will need to have Kubernetes External Secrets already set up in your cluster.
+The Helm chart includes a parameter called `externalSecret` that can be used to specify the name of a `Secret` (which you will need to deploy into the same namespace) whose keys will be mounted into the API Proxy pod at `/externalSecrets`.
+For example, you could create this `Secret` using the [External Secrets](https://external-secrets.io/) operator.

 ### Security considerations